PeterShin23/seatgeek-mcp/README.md

 ### Example Usage in OpenWebUI

-Once connected, you can use these tools in OpenWebUI by making requests with JSON payloads:
+Once connected, you can use these tools in OpenWebUI that will make requests such as:

-- To search for concerts: `{"q": "concert", "per_page": 5}`
-- To search for performers: `{"q": "band", "per_page": 5}`
+- To search for performers: `{"q": "washington nationals", "per_page": 5}`
 - To search for venues: `{"city": "New York", "per_page": 5}`

 The mcpo proxy automatically handles the conversion between the OpenAPI REST interface and the MCP protocol, making your MCP tools accessible through standard REST endpoints that OpenWebUI can easily integrate with.